fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 > In this exercise, submit the entire express application, with the Dockerfile AND docker-compose.yml.

-The application will be able to use Redis by giving it the *REDIS_URL* environment variable.
-Find and read through the [Docker Hub page for redis](https://hub.docker.com/_/redis), add it to the docker-compose.yml by defining another service after mongo:
+The express server has already been defined to use Redis by giving it the *REDIS_URL* environment variable.
+Read through the [Docker Hub page for redis](https://hub.docker.com/_/redis), add Redis to the docker-compose.yml by defining another service after mongo:

-`docker-compose.yml`

 ```yml
 services: